Clayfield: Education

 Eagle Junction State School is a government primary (Prep-6) school for boys and girls at 49 Roseby Avenue.
 In 2018, the school had an enrolment of 877 students with 66 teachers (52 full-time equivalent) and 30 non-teaching staff (17 full-time equivalent).
 It includes a special education program.

 St Agatha's Primary School is a Catholic primary (Prep-6) school for boys and girls at 6 Hunter Lane.
 In 2018, the school had an enrolment of 338 students with 24 teachers (21 full-time equivalent) and 17 non-teaching staff (11 full-time equivalent).It is operated by Brisbane Catholic Education.

 St Rita's College is a Catholic secondary (7-12) school for girls at 41 Enderley Road.
 In 2018, the school had an enrolment of 1005 students with 74 teachers (71 full-time equivalent) and 44 non-teaching staff (39 full-time equivalent).

 Clayfield College is a private primary and secondary (Prep-12) school for boys and girls at 23 Gregory Street.
 In 2018, the school had an enrolment of 565 students with 69 teachers (64 full-time equivalent) and 40 non-teaching staff (34 full-time equivalent).

+There are no government secondary schools in Clayfield.
+The nearest government secondary schools are Aviation High in neighbouring Hendra to the north-east and Kedron State High School in Kedron to the west.